Embassy of the United States, Manama

 The Embassy of the United States to Bahrain is the diplomatic mission of the United States in Bahrain.
 The building is located in Zinj, a district of the capital, Manama.
 The post of U.S. Ambassador to Bahrain is currently held by Steven C. Bondy.

 The embassy is one of two major American installations in Bahrain, the other being Naval Support Activity Bahrain, a base which houses the main United States Navy operations in the Persian Gulf.

 History

+The United States formally acknowledged the sovereignty of the State of Bahrain on August 15, 1971 coinciding with its independence from the British Empire.

+Embassy Manama was officially inaugurated on September 21, 1971, with John N. Gatch, Jr. assuming the role of Chargé d'Affaires ad interim.
+The first official ambassador, William Stoltzfus, presented his credentials to the Bahraini government on February 17, 1972, while maintaining residence in Kuwait.
+It was not until 1974 that Ambassador Joseph W. Twinam submitted his credentials and became the first American ambassador to take up residence at Embassy Manama.

 The embassy was dedicated on 4 July 1990 and occupied in December that year.
 The building was constructed in accordance with Department of State security requirements.

-Embassy sections

-The following is a list of the sections and offices housed within the embassy.